Home

 My own personal experience . . .

 I practiced martial arts until my late fifties.
-Some aspects of the training, those mostly involving grappling, irritated my lower back and the pain became chronic.
+As I got older, some aspects of the training, mostly those involving grappling, irritated my lower back, and eventually the pain became chronic.
 Stubbornly, I would rest until the pain went away, and then return -- until I hurt myself again.

 During my several “recoveries” I tried various kinds of stretching, physical therapies, and chiropractic.
 Some were helpful, others not.

-I forget now where I got the idea, but early one morning I joined a group of qigong and Tai Chi practitioners who met regularly in a park (I live in the San Francisco Bay Area where this is fairly common).
+I forget what inspired me, but early one morning I joined a group of qigong and Tai Chi practitioners who met regularly in a park (I live in the San Francisco Bay Area where this is fairly common).

 There were no religious or metaphysical messages, and the only political commentary that I noticed was a "Free Tibet" bumper sticker on the teacher's car.

-There was breathing and relaxation instruction and soft stretching and flexibility coaching.
-It was quiet and calming and provided pain relief almost immediately.
+There was breathing and relaxation instruction with soft stretching and flexibility coaching that was different from other methods I had experienced.
+It was quiet and calming and, to my surprise, provided pain relief almost immediately.
 I practiced with them regularly for several months.
 It was by far the most successful pain relief method I tried.

 To this day, I include many of the stretching and relaxation techniques in my training warm-ups and post-workout stretching. -LF